swainechen/chenlab-training/websites/gis-aws/content/03-EC2FromSharedAMI/06-LaunchEC2Instance.md

 ![EC2LaunchInstance](/images/hpc-aws-parallelcluster-workshop/EC2InstanceName-2.png)

-3. Click on "Add additional tags" and  "Add Tag".
+3. Click on **Add additional tags** and  "Add Tag".
 You will find the "Name" you provided for your instance.
 Now enter the key and value.
 These keys, more correctly known as a tags, will appear in the console once the instance launches.
 It makes it easy to keep track of running machines in a complex environment.
 Create additional tags similar for the ones you used for the key pair previously - give a user and grant key to this machine, and enter the same values.
 When ready, select **Instances, Volumes, Network interfaces** under the **Resource types**.

 ![EC2AddTags](/images/hpc-aws-parallelcluster-workshop/EC2AddTags-2.png)

-4. In **Step1: Choose an Amazon Machine Image(AMI)**, enter the AMI ID shared for the training into the **Search for an AMI...** search box.
+4. Under **Application and OS images (Amazon Machine Image)** enter the AMI ID shared for the training into the search box.
 The **AMI** may differ from the one pictured; refer to instructor's directions.

 **Note:**
-> For this training, search for `CHENLAB-PUBLIC` and choose the AMI which has ID `ami-07b3bbf5c844d85c9`.
+> For this training, search for `CHENLAB-PUBLIC` and choose the AMI which has ID `ami-07e12d19a1d2d37bb`.
 You can find out more about this AMI in Appendix: About the AMI.

 ![EC2SelectAMI](/images/hpc-aws-parallelcluster-workshop/EC2SearchAMI.png)